Characters of the DC Extended Universe: James Gordon

 Commissioner James Gordon (portrayed by J.K.
 Simmons) is the head of the Gotham City Police Department.
-He has a history of working with Batman, debunking a theory that the Caped Crusader was behind actions carried out by parademons upon looking at police sketches in Zack Snyder's Justice League, and provides intel to the Justice League in both versions of the film.
-Simmons was expected to reprise the role of Gordon in a planned Batgirl film before the movie's release was unexpectedly cancelled during post-production.
+He has a history of working with Batman, debunking a theory that the Caped Crusader was behind actions carried out by Parademons upon looking at police sketches in Zack Snyder's Justice League, and provides intel to the Justice League in both versions of the film.
+Simmons was expected to reprise the role of Gordon in a planned Batgirl film before the film's release was unexpectedly cancelled during post-production.